HCC Student Clubs

 Phi Theta Kappa

 International Honor Society.
-You need to have 24 credit hours at HCC, cumulative GPA of 3.5+ in a degree program.
-Contact Earl Graham at 203-332-5290 or Andrew Pelletier at 203-332-8516, for more information.
+You need to have 12 credit hours at HCC, cumulative GPA of 3.5 or higher, enrolled in a degree or certificate program, actively taking classes at HCC.
+Contact the PTK Advisors: Debbie Kuchmas at 203-332-5279 or Andrew Pelletier at 203-332-8516, for more information.

 For almost thirty-seven years, the HCC Photography Club has continued to bring a wide variety of visual experiences to the entire HCC community in order to broaden the appreciation of photography and enrich the cultural and educational environment of the College.
 Our goal is to explore the history of photography and the transition from film and chemical based images to the more contemporary pixel based digital images.
 Furthermore, the club strives to refine the sense of photographic aesthetics of its members by attending important exhibitions and conducting photography critiques.
 The Photography Club works to achieve these goals by arranging visits to photography museums and galleries, field trips to significant picture taking locations as well as photography demonstrations, films and lectures.